jamesm224/ProSynTaxDB-workflow/README.md

   - `results directory`: path to directory for storing final output files: "summary_read_count.tsv" and "normalized_counts.tsv"

 #### 2. Create ```inputs/samples.tsv``` file containing metadata for your samples:
+We have created an example Python script that creates a samples.tsv file from raw read files located in a directory: [Example Python Script](inputs/example/make_samples_tsv.py).

 - **Required** columns:
   - `sample`: unique name for sample.
   - `forward read`: path to forward read file.